 The Turkish IP Law (6769) rules on acts that constitute patent infringement and acts that are excluded from patent protection.
 However, when it comes to evaluating whether clinical trials in Turkey should be excluded from patent rights, it is important to take the experimental use exemption under Article 85/3(b) and the Bolar exemption under Article 85/3(c) into consideration.
 Unfortunately, this is easier said than done.
-There is no case law in Turkey that claries which acts are included in the experimental use exemption.
-With regard to the Bolar exemption, existing case law focuses on marketing authorisation acts and rules that all kinds of regulatory act, such as price approval, sales permission and applying to the Social Security Institute (SSI) to be included in their reimbursement list should be interpreted within the scope of these rules.
+No case law in Turkey clarifies which acts are included in the experimental use exemption.

+Concerning the Bolar exemption, existing case law focuses on marketing authorisation acts and rules that all kinds of regulatory acts, such as price approval, sales permission and applying to the Social Security Institute (“SSI”) to be included in their reimbursement list should be interpreted within the scope of these rules.

 The legal reasoning behind the Bolar exemption under Article 85/3(c) reads as follows:

-The legal purpose for bringing the Bolar exemption in Turkey is not only to provide the market with cheaper, generic pharmaceuticals but also to improve R&D and technology in the country and take advantage of the know-how and the prot gained via clinical trials.
-Having said that, the connection between marketing authorisation applications and clinical trials is quite strong for the Bolar exemption, since the wording of Article 85/3(c) explicitly mentions the registration of medicines.
+The legal purpose of bringing the Bolar exemption in Turkey is to provide the market with cheaper, generic pharmaceuticals, improve R&D and technology in the country and take advantage of the know-how and the profit gained via clinical trials.
+Having said that, the connection between marketing authorisation applications and clinical trials is quite strong for the Bolar exemption since the wording of Article 85/3(c) explicitly mentions the registration of medicines.

-In this respect, where a clinical trial is carried out in order to obtain marketing authorisation in Turkey, it should benet from both experimental use exemption and the so-called Bolar exemption.
-Although a case-by-case evaluation should be made, clinical trials should be exempt from patent rights in Turkey under the experimental use exemption in Article 85/3(b) and under the Bolar exemption.
+In this respect, where a clinical trial is conducted to obtain marketing authorisation in Turkey, it should benefit from experimental use exemption and the so-called Bolar exemption.
+Although a case-by-case evaluation should be made, clinical trials should be exempt from patent rights in Turkey under the experimental use exemption in Article 85/3(b) and the Bolar exemption.

 First published by IAM - International Report, in 12.05.2021